If you are a member of online discussion boards, then you are probably already familiar with the concept of a ”sticky” or featured topic.

 Click on the ‘Quick Edit’ link …

 (Click on ‘Quick Edit’)

-Alternatively, when editing content in an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …
+Alternatively, when editing an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …

-Unselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your new settings when finished …
+Unselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your new settings …

-Your post is no longer sticky and will behave like every other post.
+Your post will now behave like every other regular post.

-Congratulations, now you know how to make posts sticky.
+Congratulations, now you know how to make your posts sticky.